By Andy Demetra (Spurs & Feathers)

 By Josh Kendall (The State)

-Talented and versatile performer who excels with the ball in his hands... coming off a breakout season in which he earned first-team All-SEC honors... an All-America candidate as he heads into his junior campaign... has 402 rushing yards, 107 passing yards, 1,190 receiving yards, 359 kickoff return yards and 115 punt return yards in his 24-game career that includes 13 starts... has five plays of 70-plus yards in his career (two rushing and three receiving).
+Versatile performer who excels with the ball in his hands... coming off a breakout season in which he earned first-team All-SEC honors... an All-America candidate as he heads into his junior campaign... is a preseason first-team All-SEC and third-team All-America wide receiver according to Phil Steele, and a preseason first-team All-SEC and All-America all-purpose back according to Athlon... has 402 rushing yards, 107 passing yards, 1,190 receiving yards, 359 kickoff return yards and 115 punt return yards in his 24-game career that includes 13 starts... has five plays of 70-plus yards (two rushing and three receiving).

 PERSONAL: Pharoh Cooper was born March 7, 1995... is a sport and entertainment management major.